How to Transition to Veganism: Vegan Beginners Need 5 Steps

 Are the claims too good to be possible?

-We hope that you check out our Resources page for a list of awesome resources for vegans!
+I hope that you check out our Resources page for a list of awesome resources for vegans!

 And since you’re still reading, I thought you might be interested in some other articles related to veganism like:

-What You Might Experience During the Transition to Vegan
+-What You Might Experience During the Transition to Vegan

-Plant Based Diet Book Suggestions from Registered Dietitians
+–Plant Based Diet Book Suggestions from Registered Dietitians